 Storytelling is a fantastic skill for dating but save it for the first date.
 The shorter your profile can be (while still being helpful) the better.

 If you can get creative and convey everything about you in just one paragraph, that’s perfect.
 You don’t want to spend three hours writing your bio and she isn’t going to spend 10 minutes reading it.
+Like a bad photo can ruin your online dating profile, so too can an overly wordy bio.

 Humor is the perfect way to make her pay attention to you.
 If you can make her smile or laugh from your profile text alone, she’s definitely going to notice you.
+Being cute or funny in your online dating profile can also attract older women if you're into them.

 This very concept is how the text in my Tinder profile came to be.
 I experimented with various things over time and humor always worked best.